 - Walk to Arlong Park.

 Chapters: 218 to 236

-One of the best things in One Piece is the word-expansion in architecture, geography, politics, or general power structure.
-Arcs like Jaya serves as an information dump for world expansion.
+One of the best things in One Piece is the word expansion in architecture, geography, politics, or general power structure.
+Arcs like Jaya serve as an information dump for world expansion.

 - Luffy and Zoro doesn’t fight with Bellamy.

 - Blackbeard and Whitebeard introduction.